 I moved from a suburban upbringing and embraced life in the city during my early adulthood.
 In Ottawa, I skated home on the Rideau Canal in the winter and stopped to smell the tulips in the spring.
 In summer I could hear the jazz festival near city hall down the street -- no car needed for fun or groceries.

-Now in Toronto, I love taking the frequent streetcars, cycling for errands, going to a unique brewery in The Junction and head to the waterfront when I need a break the buzz.
+Now in Toronto, I love taking the frequent streetcars, cycling for errands, going to a unique brewery in The Junction and head to the waterfront when I need a break from the buzz.

 However, one doesn’t need to travel far to feel the pressures of city living.
 Overcrowded streetcars and subway platforms, the rising cost of housing, a shelter system that leaves many residents outside during cold winters.
 Political leaders maintain a status quo that can’t accommodate the rate of change that is happening in our homes and streets.
-We need residents to be as informed and empowered as possible to assert our power at city hall and beyond.
+We need residents to be as informed and empowered as possible to assert our power at city hall, Queen's Park and beyond.

 Based on my experience organizing technology conferences like Dx3, Big Data Toronto and Beautiful Minds Canada, Central was created to educate residents through expert analysis of urban issues and create a better city for everyone.

 I believe that educating people about the complex issues facing our city is the first step in making progress to solve them.

 Central will bring the very best speakers to our events.
 That means people who have studied the issues or have lived experiences in dealing with them.
 While discussion is frequently encouraged, experts will be given time to explore their topics in-depth.

 Central is meant for residents to attend.
 That means our audience is people who don’t necessarily work in the urban planning, architecture, non-profit, transportation and political industries.
 In a physical sense, that means we will locate our events at venues that are near public transit and are free of barriers for all kinds of people.